heruoxin/FilterBox-Doc/purchase.md

 FilterBox is a paid software.
 The initial installation provides a trial period and you will need to pay to purchase it after the trial period ends.

-Currently, only Alipay purchases are supported.
-Other purchase channels are still under construction.
+It support Google Play and Alipay purchase.

+The app installed from Google Play will use Google Play for purchase and verification.
+From other places will use Alipay as an alternative.

+### Google Play purchase

+Google Play purchases only support Lifetime purchases; subscriptions are not supported.
+Available on all devices with a Google account after purchase.

+### Alipay purchase

-You can choose to purchase the Subscription or Lifetime Edition.
-All  of the orders support one device.
+For Alipay users you can choose to purchase the Subscription or Lifetime Edition.
+All of the orders only support one device.

 ### Lifetime Edition